codepath/android_guides/Using-the-RecyclerView.md

 #### New ItemAnimator interface

-Starting in the [support v23.1.0](https://developer.android.com/tools/support-library/index.html#revisions) library for `RecyclerView`, there is also a new interface for the [ItemAnimator](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ItemAnimator.html#pubmethods) interface.
+There is also a new interface for the [ItemAnimator](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.ItemAnimator.html#pubmethods) interface.
 The old interface has now been deprecated to `SimpleItemAnimator` .
-This library adds a [ItemHolderInfo](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ItemAnimator.ItemHolderInfo.html) class, which appears to be similar to the [MoveInfo](https://github.com/android/platform_frameworks_support/blob/master/v7/recyclerview/src/android/support/v7/widget/DefaultItemAnimator.java#L53-L63) class defined by `DefaultItemAnimator` but used more generically to pass state information between animation transition states.
+This library adds a [ItemHolderInfo](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.ItemAnimator.ItemHolderInfo.html) class, which appears to be similar to the [MoveInfo](https://android.googlesource.com/platform/frameworks/support/+/refs/heads/androidx-recyclerview-release/recyclerview/recyclerview/src/main/java/androidx/recyclerview/widget/DefaultItemAnimator.java#57) class defined by `DefaultItemAnimator` but used more generically to pass state information between animation transition states.
 It is likely that the next version of `DefaultItemAnimator` will be simplified to use this new class and revised interface.

 ### Heterogeneous Views